Grateful Dead, 2/27/90, Oakland Coliseum Arena, cloth backstage pass, unused; black with collage of classic GD images, red lettering. NM- $12.

 Bob Dylan/Grateful Dead, 1987, promotional bumper sticker for the "Dylan & the Dead" LP; black background with bright red and yellow lettering similar to the cover of the LP.
 No artist credit, but appears to be Rick Griffin lettering as it is very similar to his work on the LP cover.
 Promo item from CBS records with small Columbia Records logo in lower LH corner, have 3 copies, $8.50 each. (*)

 Grateful Dead, 1970's, "good old Grateful Dead" metal "stickers"; these are printed on metal with an adhesive backing.
 NM condition.
-3" across. $6.00.
-These aren't available commercially anymore. (*)
+3" across. $7.00.
+These haven't been available commercially for a long time, but I still have a small quantity left. (*)

 Steve Miller, 1988, program/flyer for "Born 2B Blue" tour; color with photo of Miller in suit and tie playing guitar on cover; lotsa info, ads, and tour dates inside.
 Very commerical.
 VG/VG+ $1.25.